marimccarville/digital_exhibition/pages/terms of use.md

 ---
 # Terms of Use

+User's Comments

+Users are permitted to leave comments on the About page or the Teaching Materials page.
+Mari McCarville may analyze comments for future academic research projects.
+If she uses the comments, she will anonymize them and redact any identifying information.
+By leaving a comment, users are agreeing to these conditions.

 Terms and Conditions

 All materials on this site are licensed under [CC BY-NY 4.0](https://creativecommons.org/licenses/by-nc/4.0/) unless otherwise noted.

 This means you are free to:

 Share — copy and redistribute the material in any medium or format